-4.14.7 Mechanical Maintenance
+4.11.6 Mechanical Maintenance

-Lubrication must be carried out at the time intervals specified by the sprayer manufacturer.
+Lubrication must be done at the intervals specified by the sprayer manufacturer.
 The following components must be checked daily when a sprayer is in use:

-Pump crankshaft oil level.
+- $\Box$ Pump crankshaft oil level.

-Fan drive gearbox oil level.
+- $\Box$ Fan drive gearbox oil level.

-Fan drive shaft bearings.
+- $\Box$ Fan drive shaft bearings.

-Agitator shaft bearings.
+- $\Box$ Agitator shaft bearings.

-PTO shaft bearings.
+- $\Box$ PTO shaft bearings.

-PTO shaft safety cover.
+- $\Box$ PTO shaft safety cover.

-Wheels, wheel bearings and tire inflation.
+- $\Box$ Wheels, wheel bearings and tire inflation.

-Rotary atomizers for damage and lubrication.
+- $\hfill\square$ Rotary atomizers for damage and lubrication.

-Occasionally, for example, after a complete spray round, check the spray liquid system for leaks and signs of damage or wear; repair should be carried out at once.
+Occasionally check the spray liquid system for leaks and signs of damage or wear.
+Any needed repairs should be done as soon as possible.

-4.14.8 Storage of Sprayers
+4.11.7 Storage of Sprayers

 Sprayers should be stored carefully after use.
-Manufacturers' specific instructions should be followed but in their absence the following general guide should be of use:
+Manufacturers' specific instructions should be followed but in their absence use the following general guidelines.

 - 1. Thoroughly wash the sprayer inside and out with water, followed by a solution of detergent and water, followed by water.
 Drain thoroughly.
 Allow the access of air to all parts of the sprayer system.
 A more thorough decontamination routine is outlined above. - 2.
-Inspect filters, nozzles, hoses and all other components and order all necessary spares. - Pay particular attention to the pump.
+Inspect filters, nozzles, hoses and all other components and order all necessary spares. - 3.
+Pay particular attention to the pump.
 Inspect rollers or diaphragms (if fitted) and valves and order necessary spares. - 4.
-Check the soundness of all mechanical components, particularly booms and boom hinges, and the wheels. - 5.
-Store sprayer under cover, taking care to prevent dirt and moisture affecting tank or working parts.
+Check the soundness of all mechanical components, particularly booms and boom hinges, and the wheels.

+5. Store sprayer under cover, taking care to prevent dirt and moisture affecting tank or working parts.

-4.14.9 References
+4.11.8 References